COMMISION ON DIVERSITY

 Examples of proposals may include the following:

-• Programs that support members of diverse populations in academic disciplines in which they are traditionally underrepresented, present evidence of needs, and intentionally designing activities that promote diversity, equity, inclusion, access, anti-racism, and/or social justice.
+• Programs that support members of diverse populations in academic disciplines in which they are traditionally underrepresented, present evidence of needs, and intentionally designing activities that promote social justice, equity, diversity, inclusion, accessibility, anti-racism, and belonging.

 • Proposals that seek to address equity gaps, reimagine practices and redesign policies to advance understanding, education, awareness, and engagement in addressing systemic inequities and injustices.

-• Scholarly research which integrates results of innovative studies and research projects on underrepresented groups into courses throughout curricula.
+• Scholarly research which integrates results of innovative studies and research projects into courses throughout curricula to advance equity core values of Inclusive Excellence.

-• Seminars, workshops, programs or projects on topics related to diversity, equity, inclusion, access, anti-racism and social justice.
+• Seminars, workshops, programs or projects on topics related to social justice, equity, diversity, inclusion, accessibility, anti-racism, and belonging.

 • Seminars, workshops, programs or projects that focus on advancing understanding, education, awareness, and engagement to address systemic inequities and injustices.

-• Creative endeavors such as exhibits or performances that illustrate aspects of diversity, equity, inclusion or social justice.
+• Creative endeavors such as exhibits or performances that illustrate aspects of social justice, equity, diversity, inclusion, accessibility, anti-racism, and belonging.

 GRANT AWARDS